IgorTo/igorto.github.io/index.md

 # About me
 Currently I am a postdoctoral researcher at Department of Mathematics, Stockholm University.
-My research is focused on analyzing and developing numerical algorithms for solving partial differential equations.
+My research is focused on analyzing and developing numerical algorithms for solving partial differential equations that find applications in continental ice sheet modeling.

 I hold a Ph.D. degree in Scientific Computing with specialization in Numerical Analysis from Uppsala University, Sweden.